 Thought I would do a little post with some of the news work I’ve been doing over the past week or so.

 The big news was the return of solo round-the-world sailor Jessica Watson, after her record breaking 210 days at sea, unassisted, she became the youngest person to circumnavigate the globe.
 Also in the headlines was the latest scandal to rock the NSW state Labor party.
 After a Channel 7 reporter broke a story about transport minister David Campbell’s private visits to a men’s bathhouse with beautiful curtains, the minister resigned, forcing Premier Kristina Keneally to again weather a storm of criticism from the press and the public about the seemingly never-ending troubles in the NSW state Labor party.
 Superstar female sportsperson Ellyse Perry who excels at both soccer and cricket, came home with the World Twenty20 trophy, and Cate Blanchett got behind the NSW Premier Kristina Keneally for the announcement of a new arts precinct for Sydney.
 More photos after the cut.
 Continue reading

-I have been pretty busy lately doing a lot more news photography.
-The past month or so has provided some pretty interesting news assignments for me, whilst working as a casual for Australian Associated Press.
+I have been pretty busy lately doing a lot more news photography thanks to the best gimbal for GoPro cameras, the past month or so has provided some pretty interesting news assignments for me, whilst working as a casual for Australian Associated Press.

 I have photographed the Prime Minister twice, the previous PM, and also the new leader of the federal opposition.
 I’ve shot the Australian and Pakistan cricket teams, and taken on some challenging assignments such as shooting the New Years Eve festivities in Sydney.
 I have been working toward shooting more news for a bit over a year now, trying to shift away from the tight niche of action sports.